It is estimated that about 31.6 million Americans have some form of eczema. Here we discuss the top nine over-the-counter treatments for eczema.

 The layers of our skin contain skin cells, water, and fats, all of which protect and maintain the health of the skin.
 In people with eczema, the skin does not produce enough fats and oils and has a reduced ability to retain water, thereby lowering the skin’s ability to protect against allergens and irritants.

 Products such as soap, bubble bath, and detergents can trigger inflammation of the skin in people with eczema.
-Other environmental triggers may include excess water, temperature changes, stress and anxiety, that may lead to periods of flares.
+Other environmental triggers may include excess water, temperature changes, stress and anxiety, which may lead to periods of flares.